Plan of Care Requirements

 In order to avoid an error and the denial of services, when submitting documentation for review, be sure to:

-- Have established a complete initial plan of care, making certain to include your signature, your professional identification (i.e. PT, OT, etc.), and have the date the plan was established.
+- Establish a complete initial plan of care, making certain to include your signature, your professional identification (i.e. PT, OT, etc.), and have the date the plan was established.

-- Ensure that the plan of care is certified (recertified when appropriate) with a physician/non-physician practitioner signature and date.
+- Ensure that the plan of care is certified (and recertified when appropriate) with a physician/non-physician practitioner signature and date.

 - Clearly document when the plan of care has been modified, including how it was modified and why the previous goals could not be met.

 - Establish a system where you can track when the plan of treatment was sent to the physician/non-physician practitioner and when it was received back with a proper signature and date.
 You must follow-up on any plans that are not returned in a timely manner.